-James Madison is considered the "Father of the Constitution" as he was instrumental in drafting the document and was a key champion, as well as the author, of the Bill of Rights.
+James Madison is considered the "Father of the Constitution" as he was instrumental in drafting the document and he also had a pivotal role in drafting and promoting the Bill of Rights.

 24) Which two Founding Fathers are the only to have signed the Constitution and were then later elected president?